 Usually, Vietnamese students will initially have many language barriers to overcome at a UWC, however their English skills will improve over time.
 In addition, Vietnamese students may also take some time to adjust to the different cultures, food and lifestyle at the UWC.
 However, there will be many people at the UWC that can help the student to overcome these challenges.

 3) What type of support will be provided to students studying at a UWC?

 Students studying at a UWC benefit from individual learning and independence however also have strong support system – which varies from each school.
 Generally, the school will offer an adult support system in the form of housefellows (adults living with students on campus housing) and advisors (teachers who support the student’s individual development in the school) as well as ‘buddies’ or other older students studying in their second years.
 In addition, all UWC schools have medical professionals who can attend to the student’s physical and mental well-being.

 1) What role will UWC Vietnam play after the student has been selected?

 UWC Vietnam will support the students with communication with the school.
-However after acceptance, the student is responsible for making their own travel arrangements and preparing all necessary documents for the school.
+However, after acceptance, the student is responsible for making their own travel arrangements and preparing all necessary documents for the school.
 After the student attends a UWC school, UWC Vietnam will receive regular updates of the students’ progress and coordinate with the school to deal with any problems the student may have that is relevant to their home country.
-In addition, UWC students meet anually with the UWC Vietnam Selection Committee and are responsible for helping to contribute to the development of UWC Vietnam and the alumini base.
+In addition, UWC students meet anually with the UWC Vietnam Selection Committee and are responsible for helping to contribute to the development of UWC Vietnam and the alumni base.